SIRAHFF/documentation/_sources/SIRAHTools/Tutorial-tcl.rst.txt

 .. important::

 	By default, ``sirah_backmap`` minimizes the structures after the backmapping procedure. `AmberTools <http://ambermd.org/AmberTools.php>`_ is used to accomplish the minimization task.
-Please install this application if you do not already have it.
+Make sure AmberTools and the $AMBERHOME environment are set up properly.
 If you are using AmberTools via conda, AmberTools environment should be activated before opening VMD.

 	However, the ``nomin`` option can be used to disable the minimization step.
 Consequently, you can minimize backmapped outputs by utilizing other software/force fields outside of VMD.